lqdev/luisquintanilla.me/_src/feed/love-plain-text-org-mode-clocktable.md

 I won't rehash all the reasons Emacs and org-mode are amazing.
 There are tons of blog posts and videos out there that would do it more justice than I ever could.

 Over the last few years, Emacs has become my go-to text editor.
-Yet despite all the time, I keep finding new features that delight.
+Throughout all that time, I've continued to find new features that delight.

 The most recent is [clock table](https://orgmode.org/manual/The-clock-table.html).